-Many clubs and organizations offer scholarships to vocation school students.
+Many clubs and organizations offer scholarships to vocational students.
 You can obtain information about these awards from high school guidance offices, the library, or from the Internet.
-Past students have used the following free Internet scholarship search services:
+Past students have used the following free Internet scholarship search engines:

-If you or your family belongs to any social, civic, ethnic, religious, professional or service group, you should contact them.
-They often have educational assistance programs that are not advertised.
-Also, employers often have education assistance plans for employees and/or dependents.
+If you or your family belongs to any social, civic, ethnic, religious, professional, or service group, you should contact these private organizations directly.
+They often have educational assistance programs that they do not advertise.
+Additionally, employers often have education assistance plans for employees and/or dependents.

 Several states have government-funded programs that enable vocational rehabilitation training for individuals that meet specific guidelines.
-These guidelines most often include non-traditional students that are entering or re-entering the work force.
-Vocational rehabilitation programs vary from state to state and are meant to be used after all federal financial programs have been exhausted.
-For more information on Military Vocational Rehabilitation, please contact our Military Admissions office at: (323) 494-5200 or email@example.com.
+The criteria for funding from these training programs most often include non-traditional students that are entering or re-entering the work force.
+Vocational rehabilitation programs vary from state to state, and are intended to be used after all federal financial programs have been exhausted.
+For more information on Military Vocational Rehabilitation, please contact our Military Admissions office at 323- 494-5200 or email@example.com.